espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Mud Bomb (Moderate).md

 * * *

 This clay vessel launches gobs of clinging mud and grit.
 You gain a +1 item bonus to attack rolls.
 The bomb deals 2d6 bludgeoning damage and 2 bludgeoning splash damage.
-On a critical hit, the target is [[Dazzled]] until the start of your next turn.
+On a critical hit, the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] until the start of your next turn.